openizr/diox/CONTRIBUTING.md

 it for you (using TravisCI).
 Each time a new release is created on the `master` branch, TravisCI will automatically build and deploy this release on `npm` with the version you specified in your release name.
 Of course, all tests must pass otherwise code won't be deployed.
-However, if you want to get an preview of the distributed package, you can run `yarn run build`.
-Assets will be compiled into a `dist` directory at the project's root.
+However, if you want to get an preview of the distributed package, you can run `docker exec <PROJECT_NAME>_library yarn run build`.
+Assets will be compiled into the `dist` directory in `library`.

 ## Guidelines

 ### Typescript

-diox Typescript codebase follows the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript), adapted to Typescript specificities of course.
+`diox` codebase follows the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).
 Several IDE extensions are available to automatically lint your code whenever you save files.

 ### Git commits